ima18h/sd-ratio-lock-plus/README.md

 ## sd-ratio-lock-plus

 An extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that deals with aspect ratios.
 * can lock image height to width.
-Change height and width will change to match it, so that aspect ratio is maintained.
+Change width, and the height will change to match it, so that aspect ratio is maintained.
 * can snap your image to the closest useful aspect ratio. (i.e. 4:3, 16:9, 1:1, etc.)

 #### img2img View